ABaker86/Fmod/README.md

 Uses
 ====

 Clearly there are few uses for this application.
 However, if you find yourself in and academic environment in which you fall behind on completing your assignment this application could help.
-Simply pass in the late assignment file, modify the date stamp to a previous data and present it to the your instructor.
-I will not garantee that this will work for everyone but I can say that it has worked.
+Simply pass in a file and have the `last modified ` date modified to two days prior.